-There are three distinct romance sub-genres.
+Within the romance genre there are three distinct sub-genres.

 - Sweet Romance

 - Sensual Romance